 The preceding sections have laid out the three key components of our framework: political settlements; city of systems; and urban development domains.
 "Political settlements" are agreements among a society's most powerful groups about the basic rules of the political and economic game, rules that prevent the society from descending into all-out civil war because they are expected to furnish a minimally acceptable level of benefits for those same powerful groups.
 Political settlements analysis identifies these powerful groups and categorises them into three blocs according to their relationship to the country's de facto leadership.
-The relative strength of these blocs is then used to help assess the degree to which power is "concentrated" or "dispersed", while the magnitude of the settlement's "insider" groups is used to assess the breadth of its "social foundation".
-These constructs can also be applied to the city level, with the interrelation between the national- and city-level power configuration expected to provide insights into the form that urban problems take and the potential for solving them.
+The relative strength of these blocs is then used to help assess the degree to which power is "concentrated" or "dispersed", while the magnitude of the settlement's "insider" groups is used to the city level, with the interrelation between the national- and city-level power configuration expected to provide insights into the form that urban problems take and the potential for solving them.